NASA’s fastest, farthest sun mission

 But if you want to study it, as NASA most definitely does, it’s a great idea to have the University of Delaware’s William Matthaeus, Unidel Professor of Physics and Astronomy, at the drawing board.
 As a space plasma physicist, he thinks about some of the most intangible questions ever raised.
 He calculates how things would work and interact according to the laws of physics as we understand them.
 He would help you figure out if this study was worth all the brainpower and effort and money it would require.

-He has done that kind of thinking for NASA, which is about to launch its most ambitious sun-related mission ever – the Parker Solar Probe Mission – from Cape Canaveral, Fla.
+He has done that kind of thinking for NASA, which recently launched its most ambitious sun-related mission ever – the Parker Solar Probe Mission – from Cape Canaveral, Fla.
 Matthaeus was part of the Science and Technology Definition Team that informed the plans for this mission, which will send a spacecraft into the hot plasma of the sun’s corona for the first time.
 The corona is the outermost edge of the sun’s atmosphere.

 The launch date changed several times, but everything came together on Sunday, Aug.
 12. The mission had to go by Aug.
 19, astronomers said, because of its reliance on a certain interaction with Venus and the impact that interaction has on its velocity and energy consumption.